ocornut/imgui/README.md

 ### How it works

 Check out the References section if you want to understand the core principles behind the IMGUI paradigm.
-An IMGUI tries to minimize state synchronization and storage from the user's point of view.
+An IMGUI tries to minimize state duplication, state synchronization and state storage from the user's point of view.
 It is less error prone (less code and less bugs) than traditional retained-mode interfaces, and lends itself to create dynamic user interfaces.

 Dear ImGui outputs vertex buffers and command lists that you can easily render in your application.
 The number of draw calls and state changes is typically very small.
 Because it doesn't know or touch graphics state directly, you can call ImGui commands anywhere in your code (e.g. in the middle of a running algorithm, or in the middle of your own rendering process).
 Refer to the sample applications in the examples/ folder for instructions on how to integrate dear imgui with your existing codebase.